DonChong2000/TodayILearn/HG-meditation/Path of Self (Atman Padha).md

 5. Spiritual (anandamaya)

 Most important key to successi take care of yoursekf, optimise the 5 layers.
 How?
+1. Physical
-1. Physical, Do Suryo namaskara yoga
+	1. Do Suryo namaskara yoga
+	2. Sun Exposure
+	3. Exercise and diet, Eat one extra vege/fruit a day
-2. Energy,
+2. Energy
+	1. Do Pranayama or breathing practices
 3. Emotion,
 4. Intellectual,
 5. Spiritual,